-Ab: antibody aGPI: anti-β2-glycoprotein-I antibody Ag: antigen aCL: anticardiolipin antibody aPL: antiphospholipid antibody APS: antiphospholipid syndrome aPTT: activated partial thromboplastin time ASA: aspirin CAPS: catastrophic antiphospholipid syndrome CT: computed tomography dRVVT: dilute Russell’s viper venom DVT: deep vein thrombosis ELISA: enzyme-linked immunosorbent assay HCQ: hydroxychloroquine (Plaquenil®) Ig: immunoglobulin INR: international normalized ratio IVIG: intravenous immunoglobulin LA: lupus anticoagulant LMWH: low molecular weight heparin MI: myocardial infarction MRI: magnetic resonance imaging PE: pulmonary embolism PT: prothrombin time PTT: partial thromboplastin time SLE: systemic lupus erythematosus TIA: transient ischemic attack USG: ultrasound VDRL: venereal disease research laboratory
+Ab: antibody aGPI or aβ2GPI: anti-Beta-2-glycoprotein-I antibody Ag: antigen aCL: anticardiolipin antibody aPL: antiphospholipid antibody APS: antiphospholipid syndrome aPTT: activated partial thromboplastin time ASA: aspirin CAPS: catastrophic antiphospholipid syndrome CT: computed tomography dRVVT: dilute Russell’s viper venom DVT: deep vein thrombosis ELISA: enzyme-linked immunosorbent assay HCQ: hydroxychloroquine (Plaquenil®) Ig: immunoglobulin INR: international normalized ratio IVIG: intravenous immunoglobulin LA: lupus anticoagulant LMWH: low molecular weight heparin MI: myocardial infarction MRI: magnetic resonance imaging PE: pulmonary embolism PT: prothrombin time PTT: partial thromboplastin time SLE: systemic lupus erythematosus TIA: transient ischemic attack USG: ultrasound VDRL: venereal disease research laboratory

 antibody: A large protein produced by the immune system to destroy foreign substances such as bacteria, viruses, or chemical toxins.